Recommendations for Traveling Abroad

 - Disable wireless broadcast services like WiFi auto-connect and Bluetooth device discovery.
 Turn off Bluetooth features unless absolutely necessary.
 Also turn off any file sharing settings for your devices such as AirDrop for iPhones.

 - Use a VPN for visiting information sensitive websites like banking and work.
 Be aware that some countries may prohibit or throttle the use of VPNs.
-Contact IT Customer Care for information on how to use Fordham’s VPN.
+Contact IT Service Desk for information on how to use Fordham’s VPN.

 - Do not download and install security updates and patches through untrusted and unfamiliar networks.